Concrete Densifying Services in Houston, Texas

 Additionally, concrete in its natural state is the softest at the top layer.
 During finishing, bleed water rises and brings the finest aggregate particles to the surface.
 This increases the water-to-cement ratio at the surface, reducing the concrete strength.
 This means that even concrete that is tested to 3000 psi compressive strength can be much softer at the surface, which leads to abrasion, wear, and wear-induced powdering of the surface, known as concrete dusting.
 This soft, thin layer at the surface can be difficult to polish and unlikely to be hard enough to resist abrasion, resulting in premature dulling.
 These hollows in the concrete, interfere with surface uniformity and eventually lead to absorption, staining, and deterioration.
 Concrete densifiers (hardeners) work on the surface of the concrete to improve resistance to wear and eliminate dusting.

 It is important to keep as much of the material on or near the surface as possible so it can have the greatest impact.
 It makes the surface less permeable to liquids and improves stain resistance.
 A densified concrete floor does not require sealants of any kind and facilitates more productive cleaning of the concrete surface.
 Densifiers are frequently used on industrial floors where appearance is not a concern and as an integral part of finishing concrete floors for architectural design projects.

-- Magnesium Fluorosilicate – Liquid applied densifyer that allows for easy application.
+Liquid applied densifier that allows for easy application.
 Does not impart strengths as great as other concrete hardeners.

-- Lithium Silicate – One of the most current “hot” products on the market.
-Creates very hard concrete surface.
+One of the most current “hot” products on the market.
+Creates an extremely hard concrete surface.
 Fast dry time.
 Environmentally friendly.

-- Amorphous Silica – Also known as colloidial silicas.
-The very latest technology, rapid application and drying time.
+Also known as colloidal silicas.
+The very latest technology, rapid application, and drying time.